leadr-msu/photogrammetry-data-processing/index.md

 # Modeling Workshop 2: Data Processing

 **Data processing for photogrammetry**
- Numerous programs available for photogrammetric model building o o Agisoft o 3DF Zephyr o RealityCapture o Meshroom o ColMap o Autodesk ReCap
+* Numerous programs available for photogrammetric model building
-
+    * Agisoft
+    * 3DF Zephyr
+    * RealityCapture
+    * Meshroom
+    * ColMap
+    * Autodesk ReCap

- Agisoft Metashape (née Photoscan) is used by many in the humanities field o This is what is available in the DHI Lab
+* Agisoft Metashape (née Photoscan) is used by many in the humanities field
+    * This is what is available in the DHI Lab
- As of 2-26, the MSU Digital Scholarship Lab in the Library has not updated from Agisoft Photoscan
+        * As of 2-26-19, the MSU Digital Scholarship Lab in the Library has not updated from Agisoft Photoscan

-o If you create models using Photoscan, they can be opened in Metashape but projects started in Metashape cannot be opened in Photoscan
+    * If you create models using Photoscan, they can be opened in Metashape but projects started in Metashape cannot be opened in Photoscan

-Metashape Workflow
+**Metashape Workflow**
-**Create a mask before opening Metashape – see other handout on how to do this**
+* Create a mask before opening Metashape – see other handout on how to do this
 I. Open Metashape
 a.
 Tools  Preferences  GPU – select the listed graphics card and make sure that the option to “use CPU when performing GPU